The eldest of five siblings, Bob Munden was born in Kansas City, Missouri, to Robert and Dorotha Munden.

 While he was in his work shop every day, he found himself talking on speaker phone with all kinds of people and answering questions about the trends in the shooting sports, about the history, of Fast Draw, CAS, Mounted Shooting and Cowboy Fast Draw.
 He discussed hunting, gun safety, gun rights, shared his strongly held beliefs about what it means to Shoot With Honor in competitions – and reminisced about the western movie heroes he and Becky grew up with.

-Until he passed on, Bob Munden was in his shop nearly every day doing action and trigger work on single actions, Smith & Wesson double actions, Bond Derringers — and built strong, dependable and beautiful custom Munden Premier Action Race Guns™ for shooters all over the world.
-He was at the gun range several times a week, occasionally with his two grown grandkids, sighting in guns for clients and having a great time with his family doing what he loved to do: Shoot.
+Until his death, Bob Munden was in his shop nearly every day doing action and trigger work on single actions, Smith & Wesson double actions, Bond Derringers — and built strong, dependable and beautiful Option #1s and custom Option #2 Munden Premier Race Actions™ for shooters all over the world.
+He was exhibition shooting on camera just eight weeks before he died of a heart attack while riding with Becky as they were on their way back home to Butte from Missoula, Montana.
+That Bob passed away while on the road with Becky, his traveling and shooting partner for so many years, seemed more than appropriate.